Rights of a data subject

 - for the purposes of legitimate interests pursued by the data controller or by a third party.

-The personal data above can no longer be processed unless there are compelling legitimate grounds for the processing which:
+Your data can no longer be processed unless there are compelling legitimate grounds which:

 - override the interests, rights and freedoms of the data subject

 - are required for the establishment, exercise or defence of legal claims.

 This is under Article 21 of the GDPR.